Has someone close to you with a mental illness died by suicide? If so, you are not alone.

 - Talking with others who have been through a similar experience can be a great help.
 There are support groups for the friends and families of people who had a mental illness and died by suicide.

-- The Internet can be a good way to access information and support, particularly if you feel too upset to see people face-to-face or have difficulty travelling.
+- Use reliable websites to access information and support, particularly if you feel too upset to see people face-to-face or have difficulty travelling.
 Use well established websites such as the ones listed on this Factsheet.

 - If you feel that you can’t cope, talk to a health professional such as a GP or someone at your local community health service.
 Although grief is a normal part of life, sometimes it becomes too difficult to deal with on your own and it could trigger other health problems.